Test case prioritization using test case diversification and fault-proneness estimations: Background

 \subsection{TCP based on fault-proneness estimations}

 In case there is prior knowledge available on the presence of faults in certain areas of the code, this knowledge can be employed to improve test case prioritization.
-One of the categories of research in this line is based on estimating fault-proneness using defect prediction methods \cite{wang2017qtep, paterson2019empirical, eghbali2019supervised, kudva2018fault, mahdieh2020incorporating}.
+One of the categories of research in this line is based on estimating fault-proneness using defect prediction methods \cite{wang2017qtep, paterson2019empirical, eghbali2019supervised, mahdieh2020incorporating}.
 In \cite{mahdieh2020incorporating}, fault-proneness based coverage is presented, which is defined as:

-Where $Cover^{FP}(i)$ denotes the fault-proneness based coverage of unit $u_i$ of the code and the estimated probability\footnote{$F_j$ indicates the event in which \textit{j}th code unit is faulty and $Prob(F_J)$ represents the probability of this event.} of existing faults in unit $u_j$ ($1 \le j \le m$) is shown by $Prob(F_j)$.
+Where $Cover^{FP}(i)$ denotes the fault-proneness based coverage of test case $t_i$ of the test suite and the estimated probability\footnote{$F_j$ indicates the event in which \textit{j}th code unit is faulty and $Prob(F_J)$ represents the probability of this event.} of existing faults in unit $u_j$ ($1 \le j \le m$) is shown by $Prob(F_j)$.

-This concept of coverage is then incorporated in coverage-based TCP methods such as the ones presented in Section~\ref{sec:traditional_strategies}.
+This concept of coverage can be incorporated in coverage-based TCP methods such as the ones presented in Section~\ref{sec:traditional_strategies}.